Spend Wisely: Maximizing Post-Training Gains in Iterative Synthetic Data Bootstrapping

 \begin{theorem} If the initial parameter satisfies $ \theta^{(0)} \leq (1 + \sigma^2/\kappa^2)^T (\sigma^2 + \kappa^2)^{1/2}, $ then the optimal iterative policy, i.e., the solution of the optimization problem in \cref{eq:opt-intuition}, is given by

 \end{theorem}

-The proof is deferred to \cref{appen-sec:theory-intuition}. \cref{thm:intuition} demonstrates that the optimal policy in this setting follows an exponential scheme.
-We further analyze this exponential scheme in the general analysis presented in the next section.
+The proof is deferred to \cref{appen-sec:theory-intuition} and extends naturally to the high-dimensional case, as detailed in \cref{appen-subsec:implementation-toy}. \cref{thm:intuition} demonstrates that the optimal policy in this setting follows an exponential scheme.
+The optimal strategy follows this rationale: In an iterative optimization algorithm, the contribution of an early update to the overall error decays exponentially with the total number of iterations $T$.
+As a result, achieving a low final error increasingly depends on the accuracy of later updates.
+To keep those updates precise enough, each iteration must therefore draw on an exponentially larger number of samples.
+We will further analyze this exponential scheme in the general analysis in \cref{sec:theory}.

+\paragraph{Experiments.} We include an empirical experiment to confirm \cref{thm:intuition} with data in two-dimensional space.
+The generator is set to $\mathcal{N}(\bm \theta, \bm I_2)$.
+The reward function is $\mathcal{R}(\bm x) = \exp\left(- \lVert \bm x \rVert^2/(2\kappa^2) \right)$, which favors data concentrated near the origin. $\kappa$ controls the flatness of the reward.
+Full details are deferred to \cref{append_subsec:toy_exp}. \cref{fig:exp-intuition} plots the gap to the optimal reward as a function of the cumulative cost, defined as the total computational cost incurred up to that point.
+The results demonstrate that the exponential policy consistently approaches the optimal reward faster than the other schemes.
+While the linear policy converges slightly more slowly, the constant policy, as shown in the left figure, clearly fails to converge.
+These findings validate our theoretical proof.
+Additional results with various parameters are left in \cref{appen-subsec:toy}.

-\subsection{Main Theoretical Results}
+\section{Main Theoretical Results}